Svijany

 Svijany ([ˈsvɪjanɪ]) is a municipality and village in Liberec District in the Liberec Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 400 inhabitants.
 It is known for the Svijany Brewery.

 Geography

 Svijany is located about 20 km south of Liberec.
 It lies in the Jičín Uplands.
 The highest point is at 269 m above sea level.
-The municipality is situated on the right bank of the Jizera River, whivh forms the southern municipal border.
+The municipality is situated on the right bank of the Jizera River, which forms the southern municipal border.

 History

 The first written mention of Svijany is from 1345, when the village was owned by a Cistercian monastery in Mnichovo Hradiště.
 In 1565, Svijany was acquired by Jaroslav of Wartenberg, who had built a Renaissance castle here.
 Upon Jaroslav's death in 1602, the village passed to Joachim Andreas von Schlick.
 As a rebel against Habsburg rule of Bohemia, he was executed in 1621, and in 1623, Svijany came under control of Albrecht of Wallenstein.
 His family owned Svijany until 1814.
 From 1820, the village was in possession of the Rohan family, who were its last aristocratic owners.

 In 1945, the castle and the brewery were confiscated and nationalized.
 The castle was rebuilt into apartments and gradually fell into disrepair.